WillNickols/chyper/paper/paper.md

 # Acknowledgements

 I’d like to thank Srihari Ganesh and Skyler Wu for their help in reviewing and improving the two-population case; Max Li for his help in optimizing the PMF calculation; and Meghan Short and Kelsey Thompson from the Huttenhower Lab at the Harvard T.H.
-Chan School School of Public Health and the Broad Institute for their help in reviewing the math behind the arbitrary-population-number extension.
+Chan School of Public Health and the Broad Institute for their help in reviewing the math behind the arbitrary-population-number extension.

 # References